pleb/blog/posts/minimal-nextjs-blog-part2-post-links.md

   - React
 ---

-*This is a multi-part series.
-If you haven't read the previous posts, I'd suggest you start at [part 1](/posts/minimal-nextjs-blog-part1-hello-world), as all subsequent parts continue on from each other and are not individual units.*
+*This is a multipart series.
+If you haven't read the previous post, I'd suggest you start at [part 1](/posts/minimal-nextjs-blog-part1-hello-world), as all subsequent parts continue from each other and don't make sense as individual units.*

 ---

 Part 2, Welcome.
-In this part I will be rendering a list of links to posts to the browser screen.
-Although initially, you might be thinking - hey that's not very hard - bear in mind that I'm building a static site with no real backend, all this is decided at build (webpack) time.
-Such is the power of [Next.js](https://nextjs.org).
+In this part, I render a list of links to posts on the browser screen.
+Although you might initially think, "Hey, that's not very hard", keep in mind that I'm building a static site with no actual backend.
+Due to the static nature, the links are produced at build (webpack) time.
+This is one of the reasons I've chosen [Next.js](https://nextjs.org) for my blog.

 ## Static Props (Pre-work)

-What exactly are static props?
-The official docs can be read [here](https://nextjs.org/docs/basic-features/data-fetching#getstaticprops-static-generation), but to summarise it, I can use static props to gather data at build (webpack) time, which in the case of this blog will be reading and processing of files from the file system.
-However, if I wasn't building a filesystem based blog, this could be querying a database or API etc.
+What are static props?
+The official docs for static props can be read [here](https://nextjs.org/docs/basic-features/data-fetching#getstaticprops-static-generation).
+To explain how I use it, I use static props to gather data at build time by reading and processing the files from the file system.

-To do this, I'll add a getStaticProps function to the `index.tsx` file.
-Although before I do that, I'll define a few types, and I'll update my IndexPage component to render both a list of post links and post categories.
+To do this, I add a getStaticProps function to the `index.tsx` file.
+Although before I do that, I define a few types and update my IndexPage component to render both a list of post links and post categories.

-A blog page needs some metadata to describe the content, it's a given right?
-Well, for this I'll define a type `IBlogMetadata` and it'll look like this:
+A blog page needs some metadata to describe the content.
+That's a given, right?
+Well, for this, I define a type `IBlogMetadata`, and it looks like this:

 ```ts
 export interface IBlogMetadata {